• Full Biography

 1. Doctoral Programs

-The goal of the GSE PhD in Education is to prepare the next generation of leading education researchers.
 The cornerstone of the doctoral experience at the Stanford Graduate School of Education is the research apprenticeship that all students undertake, typically under the guidance of their academic advisor, but often with other Stanford faculty as well.
+In this apprenticeship model, doctoral students are provided with a multi-year funding package ...

 In a recent article published in Educational Evaluation and Policy Analysis (EEPA), we show that this program not only failed to increase low-income students' access to dual enrollment but may have actually decreased access.
 Despite the good intentions behind the program, it created new barriers to dual enrollment for colleges and families.